 (Please note that all video must be uploaded to YouTube or Vimeo.)

 One of the benefits of using the Mightycause platform is that we handle distributing tax receipts to your donors, allowing you to focus on what’s most important.
-You can insert a customized message into the receipt your donors receive on in the Email and Receipt Customization section of the Post-Checkout tab.
+You can insert a customized message into the receipt your donors receive here.

 Simply add your message and save!
-You can also preview the receipt your donors are sent by clicking the Preview button.
-(If you have a thank you video, we recommend adding it to your Thank You page, where it is more likely to be seen by your donors!)
+You can also preview the receipt your donors are sent by clicking 'Send test receipt' button.
+If you have a thank you video, we recommend adding it to your Thank You page, where it is more likely to be seen by your donors!

-At the bottom of your sidebar, there’s a link to your page’s Settings.
+At the bottom of your dashboard, there’s a link to your page’s Settings.

 There are even more options for customization here that will help you get the most out of your Mightycause page: